 14. Bounce it out at Jumplanes Indoor Trampoline Centre

 Suitable for children aged 5 and up, Jumplanes is a must-visit!
 Children can bounce safely on the open lane trampolines and play a friendly game of dodgeball with the softballs provided.
 Trained staff are always nearby to ensure children’s safety at the centre.
 Entry is €8 for 55 minutes of bouncing – enough time to tire the kids out!

 15. Race for 1st place at the National Kart Centre

 Funworld is Limerick’s leading entertainment centre with attractions to suit all ages.
-They’ve got a large ten lane bowling alley and a game costs just €6.
+They’ve got a large ten-lane bowling alley and a game costs just €6.
 There’s also a full arcade with games for both younger and older children.
 Guests can play pool and American snooker at one of Funworld’s many tables.
-Funworld cater for people with all levels of abilities – there are bumpers and ramps available for all their bowling lanes.
+Funworld caters to people with all levels of abilities – there are bumpers and ramps available for all their bowling lanes.

 Show your Clayton Hotel room card on arrival to receive 15% off the ticket price.